Esri/arcgis-runtime-samples-android/kotlin/attribution-view-change/README.md

 ## How it works

 1. Add a layout change listener to the Map View with `addAttributionViewLayoutChangeListener`.
-2. Get the difference in pixels by using `hightDelta = oldBottom - bottom`.
+2. Get the difference in pixels by using `heightDelta = oldBottom - bottom`.
 3. Change the floating action button's bottom margin using its `layoutParams`.

 ## Relevant API